What to Pack for Your Costa Rica Adventure

 - Keep in mind that we will be in both a tropical rain forest and a mountainous cloud forest environment.

 - Weather can be both hot and cold during this adventure (it can get down to 40ºF or possibly even colder).
 Lightweight, quick-drying clothing, a warm pullover and waterproof (not water-repellent) rain jacket are essential.

 - Please bring neutral and dark colors, as bright colors may frighten wildlife or attract unwanted attention in San Jose.

-We recommend quick-drying clothing made of synthetic fabrics, as the climate in Costa Rica is typically hot and humid in the lowlands and cold and damp in the highlands with a frequent chance of rain.
+- We recommend quick-drying clothing made of synthetic fabrics, as the climate in Costa Rica is typically hot and humid with a frequent chance of rain.

 - Lightweight, “breathable,” waterproof rain jacket with hood

 —This may be your most useful piece of clothing.
 You will be hiking in a rain forest where it could drizzle all day or, at times, rain down in buckets whether you are traveling in the wet or dry season!

 - Lightweight, sturdy hiking/walking shoes (should be well broken-in with good tread for slippery surfaces and mud)

 - Teva-type sandals